benjamin-colussi/cs488finalproject/README.md

     (ii) specular refraction w/ Fresnel
     (iii) microfacet model
 5. Volumetric scattering - Beer - multiple scattering, free flight sampling, NEE, MIS
+7. Built the scene

 ## Remaining objectives:
 6. Atmospheric scattering - Rayleigh, Mie
-7. Build the scene
 8. WRITE THE REPORT !!!
+9. Model some test scenes and images.

 ## Tidying up:
 1. Refactor
     (i) Make sure I understand OpenMP and how I'm using it.
-    (ii) Clean up command line interface.
+    (ii) Clean up command line interface and main function.
+    (iii) Add gamma correction and clamping to Image class.
+    (iv) Tidy up code.
-2. Path tracing
+2. Path Tracing
-    (i) Make light sampling more robust.
-    (ii) Filter camera rays.
+    (i) Filter camera rays using tent to combat aliasing.
-3. Light sources
-    (i) Experiment with colours.
-5. Volumetric scattering
-    (i) Maybe try that other sampling method to reduce variance.
 6. Atmospheric scattering
-    (i) Try to implement Rayleigh or Mie scattering to get some realistic atmospheric effects.
-7. Model the scene
-    (i) Try to build one simple hexagon in Blender.

-## Next:
-* going to have to fix my light sampling using method of projection because if we sample a direction towards light, and we dont have occlusion, then we should definitely have a light hit - BIAS
-* atmospheric scattering - implement rayleigh later
-* filter camera rays - i think im getting some aliasing for some reason ...
-* material models
-* SAH-BVH
+    (i) try to play around with rayleigh scattering by changing rgb values of scattering coefficients (ii) implement a better phase function with more forward scattering (iii) implement sampling from the phase function

 ## Tidying up:
-fix geometric normal calculations in triangle intersect fix all boolean checks to not use "== true" to avoid that one bug again Set up BRDF class
+fix all boolean checks to not use "== true" to avoid that one bug again Set up BRDF class
 Set up the material class w/ proper BSDF, PDF, sampling